millerlp/Thermocouple_datalogger_2/README.md

 * https://github.com/millerlp/RTClib - to run the onboard real time clock chip DS3231M
 * https://github.com/greiman/SdFat - for reading/writing SD cards
 * https://github.com/greiman/SSD1306Ascii - for writing to OLED displays

+## Hardware designs

+Eagle `.sch` and `.brd` design files are provided in the `Eagle_files` directory, along with images of the designs.

+## Parts list

+See the file `Thermocouple_datalogger_parts.xlsx` in the `Parts` directory for a list of all of the chips and other parts needed to build a board.
+There are separate sheets for Revision A and B, be careful to use the appropriate sheet.
+The majority of the parts should be available from a single vendor such as Digikey.com, but the OLED display screens and thermocouple connectors need to be sourced elsewhere.

+For the OLED displays, any 128x64 pixel I2C SSD1306-based board should work (typically 0.96" size).
+These are available from several vendors on sites like Amazon or Ebay.
+Be aware that there are I2C and SPI versions available, but this datalogger board will only communicate via I2C, so buying the 4-pin I2C version of the display is sensible.

+The thermocouple "miniature" connectors will need to be sourced from a specialized vendor.
+The board is designed around Omega Engineering's PCC-SMP-V connectors, which come in a minimum size batch of 5, so you'll need to batches to get 8.
+If you don't forsee needing to ever unplug a thermocouple, you could solder the leads directly the board, forgoing the Omega connector.

 ## Calibrating
 The MAX3185x thermocouple chips are relatively accurate from the factory, and for